Surrogate modeling with functional nonlinear autoregressive models (F-NARX): Discussion and Conclusion

 To validate the methodology, we chose a combination of feature extraction using principal component analysis and sparse polynomial NARX modeling based on hybrid LARS, and applied it to two different case studies intended to showcase both the robustness of the method \wrt\ the limitations of classical NARX, and its performance in the presence of a complex computational model.

 In the first case study, we examined the behavior of $\mathcal{F}$-NARX applied to an eight-story building subjected to wind loading.
 The goal of this case study was to investigate the behavior of $\mathcal{F}$-NARX with respect to its configuration parameters.
 We demonstrated that the model is straightforward to parameterize using interpretable configuration parameters, and at the same time that it is largely unaffected by changes in the sampling rate of the simulations, enabling it to handle highly oversampled signals effectively.
+The main configuration parameter to choose, the model memory $T$, can in principle be optimized using cross-validation on an independent validation set.
+Alternatively, based on our findings, a value for $T$ in the range $[1.5T_0, 2T_0]$, where $T_0$ is the natural period corresponding to the lowest natural frequency of the system, serves as a good starting point.

 In a challenging second case study, involving a nonlinear finite element model of a three-story steel frame under seismic loading, we demonstrated $\mathcal{F}$-NARX's capability to accurately model more complex dynamical systems.
 The $\mathcal{F}$-NARX models accurately predicted the interstory drifts of the building over extended periods, despite being trained on a small experimental design of only 100 simulations.
 This forecast stability is largely due to the modeling of the system in the transformed feature space, which reduces the over-reliance on individual recent past output time steps that are highly correlated with the current output value.